jvkiran/testrepo/src/data/termsLaunch.md

 **Please note that Ocean Protocol Foundation collects your Personal Data directly from the country where you are based and stores it on servers in EU.**

-**Information about our Contact Form**We use Zendesk’s contact form widget. “**Zendesk**” is a service by Zendesk Inc., of 1019 Market St., San Francisco, CA 94103, USA.
-If you send enquiries to us via Zendesk’s contact form, your Personal Data is transferred to the USA, where the level of data protection is lower than in the EU/EEA.

 #### 2.1 Which Personal Data we process

 The categories of Personal Data about you that we may Process include: